 “We must get people fired up about owning their data so that they can be empowered to own their health.
 It’s going to take a groundswell of people demanding change—making waves—to change the tides on data ownership and access,” Tracy Hill, EHR Data EVP, said in a press release.

 EHR Data believes that a global database wherein individuals can control their personal health information is key to better and healthier lives.
-At present, health records are stored in data silos of various institutions that make it difficult for people outside to gain access to that data.
+At present, health records are stored in data silos of various institutions that makes it difficult for people outside to gain access to that data.
 For instance, a patient has to put in a formal request for medical history to be obtained when transferring hospitals.

 EHR Data’s goal is to create a global and immutable healthcare database built on the Bitcoin SV blockchain that provides real-time access to all stakeholders in the healthcare industry—from clinics and hospitals to pharmacies and even insurance companies.
 By giving back ownership of health data to the patients, they are empowered to gain control of their personal medical records, while at the same time providing healthcare researchers and stakeholders real-time access to broader and more detailed data.
+Learn more about epic consultants

-By making use of the Bitcoin SV blockchain, which offers an economically incentivized system that can handle massive amounts of data at a low cost—such as what is needed for a global healthcare database to be operational—EHR Data not only supports individual ownership of patient records, but also provides a great opportunity for disparate healthcare systems to forge bonds and show that interoperability is possible.
+By making use of the Bitcoin SV blockchain, which offers an economically incentivized system that can handle massive amounts of data at a low cost—such as what is needed for a global healthcare database to be operational—EHR Data not only supports individual ownership of patient records but also provides a great opportunity for disparate healthcare systems to forge bonds and show that interoperability is possible.

 “Times are changing, and a greater focus is being placed on interoperability and the patients’ absolute right to increased access to their health data.
 We will spearhead and shepherd this process; it’s high time that there was a centralized location for healthcare data, controlled and permissioned by the patient that they and their team of providers can access at any time,” Ron Austring, EHR Data’s Chief Scientist, explained.